PramithaMJ/EC-7212-Take-Home-Assignment-1/README.md

 ## Running the Scripts

-All scripts now run in interactive mode by default, prompting you to select an image from the available options.
+All scripts are now simplified to use the "lena_standard.png" image by default.
 To run any of the tasks, simply execute the corresponding Python script:

 ### Task 1: Intensity Level Reduction